SawZiDunn/ATM-Simulator/README.md

 ## Project Overview

 ‘Simple ATM Simulator’ is a secure and efficient simulation of a real Automatic Teller Machine (ATM) system, designed using Python's Tkinter module for the graphical user interface (GUI) and the pickle module for smooth data management.

-The application supports two distinct user roles: Admin and Customer.
+The application supports two distinct user roles: **Admin** and **Customer**.
 Admin can register new customers and manage existing accounts, while customers can carry out various banking operations such as transferring funds, withdrawing money, and viewing transaction history slips.

-This project utilizes Python’s object-oriented programming (OOP) principles, including inheritance and composition, to structure the application efficiently.
-Different screens are encapsulated within dedicated classes such as UserMenu, Transfer, and TransactionHistory, enabling smooth transitions between them and improving both usability and code maintainability.
+This project utilizes Python’s object-oriented programming (OOP) principles, including **inheritance** and **composition**, to structure the application efficiently.
+Different screens are encapsulated within dedicated classes such as **UserMenu, Transfer, and TransactionHistory**, enabling smooth transitions between them and improving both usability and code maintainability.

 Admin email and password is hardcoded in 'config.py'.